What To Expect After Your DUI Arrest

 Charges and Rights

 At the arraignment, the judge will read the charges against you and cover the minimum and maximum penalties you face.
-During this, you will be advised of your constitutional rights, which includes the right to a speedy trial.
+During this, you will be advised of your constitutional rights, which include the right to a speedy trial.
 In a misdemeanor case, you can usually get a trial within 30 days or so of being arraigned.
 You can waive your right to a speedy trial and proceed with the legal process at a slower pace.

 Bail and Release

-If you are not already released on your own recognizance, a judge will discuss bail and release conditions at this time.
+If you are not already released on your recognizance, a judge will discuss bail and release conditions at this time.
 You may need to post bail.
 You must also meet the terms of your release as follows:

 • Do not leave the state